OmniLogic/PublicDocs/sales-api/README.md

 All notable changes to this project will be documented in this session.

-## 1.1.0 - Unreleased
+## 1.1.0 - Released - 2020-08-26

-### Work in progress
+### Added
-- process-user-input service:
-   - price selection entity recognition and search filtered
-   - most viewed entity recognition and search filtered
-   - best seller entity recognition and search filtered
+- included spell checking for /process-user-input.
+- available sku count for /process-user-input response.
+- metadata filters with sku counts for /process-user-input response.
+- user_email and user_phone collection in /process-user-input.
-   - lower price entity recognition and search filtered
+- included price range recognition for /process-user-input.
-   - best promotions entity recognition and search filtered
+- included search behaviour (sort) recognition for /process-user-input.

+### Fixed
+- fixed a bug when using non-semantic-search with page_size = 1

-## [1.1.0beta] - Released - 2020-08-19
+## 1.1.0beta - Released - 2020-08-19

 ### Added
 - process-user-input service: